clairezed/brainSpace/books/eloquentJsNotes.md

 ###Strict mode###

 You can put `use strict` at the top of a file or a function body.
-- when you forget to put var in front of your variable, an error is reported ( this doesn’t work when the variable in question already exists as a global variable, but only when assigning to it would have created it.)
+- when you *forget to put var in front of your variable*, an error is reported ( this doesn’t work when the variable in question already exists as a global variable, but only when assigning to it would have created it.)
-- the this binding holds the value undefined in functions that are not called as methods.
+- the *this binding holds the value undefined* in functions that are not called as methods.
 - disallows giving a function multiple parameters with the same name and removes certain problematic language features entirely

 ###Exceptions###